The PREPARE study

 Recent advances in prenatal genetic testing have renewed concerns from disability advocates and right-to-life movements that prenatal diagnoses serve primarily to enable elective terminations.
 Yet many women and families say they choose prenatal testing for a very different reason: preparation.

-PREPARE (PREparation: Actions and REsults) is in the planning stages, with a funding application under consideration by the National Institutes of Health.
-If funded, the study will include research on clinicians, patient advocacy groups, and (potential) parents of children with Down syndrome.
-It will explore the concept of preparation as a rationale for prenatal testing, and focus on the similarities and differences between the actions that clinicians, support groups, and parents believe are most valuable in preparing for a child with Down syndrome.
+PREPARE (PREparation: Actions and REsults) has been funded by the National Institutes of Health.
+Our team speaks to clinicians, patient advocacy groups, and parents who receive genetic results about their pregnancy or their baby.
+We are exploring the concept of preparation as a rationale for prenatal testing, and focus on the similarities and differences between the actions that clinicians, support groups, and parents believe are most valuable in preparing for a child with a genetic condition.

 For more information about the PREPARE study, see prepare-study.net.